-Note: A domain name is something that needs to be bought through web hosting companies.
+Note: A domains name is something that you need to buy through web hosting companies.
 And you also need to check its availability.
 That’s because no websites should have the same URL.

 When creating a website, you need a host.
-It is the server where all the website’s data will be stored and secured.
+It’s the server where all the websites data will be safe.
 That’s how your customers will be able to access it all the time.
-And unless you can host your own– which actually too expensive– you have to choose an external host.
+And unless you can host your own, which is actually too expensive, you have to choose an external host.
 Choose a web hosting company that suits your website’s needs and also budget-wise.

 Tip: Aside from Web Host and Domain Name, your website also needs an SSL Security.
 That is to ensure that you and your customers’ data are secured.
 Most web hosting companies sell it separately.
 So try to look for web host packages that include it, like Siteground for instance.